HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Certified Nursing Assistant CNA.md

 Welcome to the Certified Nursing Assistant (CNA) Interview Preparation !
 This resource is designed to help you ace your Certified Nursing Assistant (CNA) interviews with confidence.

+A Certified Nursing Assistant (CNA) is a crucial member of the healthcare team who provides direct care and support to patients.
+CNAs work under the supervision of registered nurses (RNs) and assist with various tasks such as bathing, dressing, and feeding patients.
+They also take vital signs, collect samples, and document patient information.
+CNAs play a vital role in maintaining patient comfort, safety, and well-being.
+They are often the primary caregivers and act as a bridge between patients and other healthcare professionals.
+Compassion, patience, and excellent communication skills are essential for CNAs to provide the best possible care to patients in hospitals, nursing homes, and other healthcare settings.

 ## 🚀 Overview

 Whether you're a seasoned Certified Nursing Assistant (CNA) or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Certified Nursing Assistant (CNA) interviews to help you prepare and succeed.